nheidner/renergy-js/src/markdown/en/our-story.md

   Renergy sees itself as a system provider and technology supplier of innovative, ecological and highly profitable environmental technologies in the know-how areas of recycling and recovery.
 We deliver turnkey solutions tailored to your needs, without any further investment from your side.

-  WE focuses primarily on two business areas; generating energy from both waste and tire recycling.
+  We focuses primarily on two business areas; generating energy from both waste and tyre recycling.

   ## Our Vision